-The practice of journalling my gratitudes every morning in a simple notebook doesn’t seem all that therapeutic.
+The practice of journaling my gratitude every morning in a simple notebook doesn’t seem all that therapeutic.

-I, a busy homeschool mama, with a busy household of busy kids, am supposed to stop and write my gratitudes???
+I, a busy homeschool mama, with a busy household of busy kids, am supposed to stop and write my homeschool gratitudes?

 As many mornings as you can.

-This morning practice sets you to thinking your thoughts in a way that you WANT to: by focussing on the good stuff and living gratefully.
+This morning practice sets you to think your thoughts in a way that you WANT to: by focussing on the good stuff and living gratefully.

 But over the course of time, writing your gratitudes is scientifically known to increase your overall wellbeing.
-So do it like you shower every day (I know: we’re NOT doing that every day, but most days…)
+So do it like you shower every day (I know: we might not be doing that every day either, but do it most days…)

-Practical tips to incorporating a gratitude practice?
+Practical tips for incorporating a gratitude practice?
 I share that here.

 Here are twenty things I’m grateful for…